foocheung/mini_study_2019/README.md

 # mini_study_2019

-Sharing code used in the mini study 2019 (more code to follow shortly)
+Sharing code used in the mini study 2019

+Somalogic Data QC used in the above publication https://github.com/foocheung/sqs_v2